WeblateOrg/weblate/docs/admin/memory.rst

-   The different translation memory scopes are available since Weblate 3.2, prior to this release translation memory could be only loaded from file corresponding to the current imported transaltion memory scope.
+   The different translation memory scopes are available since Weblate 3.2, prior to this release translation memory could be only loaded from file corresponding to the current imported translation memory scope.

 The translation memory scopes are there to allow both privacy and sharing of translations, depending on the actual desired behavior.